Plastic-Free Bubble Bath Ideas for a Squeaky Green Clean

 Bubble Bath Bars

-If you and/or your kids prefer bathing in a cloud of bubbles then there are still plastic-free bubble bath options out there.
+If you and/or your kids prefer bathing in a cloud of bubbles, then there are still plastic-free bubble bath options out there.
 Bubble bath bars, for example, are bars that you crumble a little bit off of and sprinkle into running water for luxurious bubbles.

-Bubble Bath In Glass Bottles
+Bubble Bath In Plastic-Free Bottles

 Refill Stores

-If you have a local refill store then bringing along an old container and filling that up makes for a good plastic-free bubble bath experience.
+If you have a local refill store, then bringing along an old container and filling that up makes for a good plastic-free bubble bath experience.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.